PsyTeachR/reprores-v2/inst/book/02-repro.md

 You can knit your file to PDF or Word if you have the right packages installed on your computer.
 You can also create presentations, dashboards, websites, and even books with R markdown.
 In fact, the book you are reading right now was created using R markdown.
 See [RStudio Formats](https://rmarkdown.rstudio.com/formats.html) for a list of all the output types.

-### Computational Reproducibility

-Computational reproducibility refers to making all aspects of your analysis reproducible, including specifics of the software you used to run the code you wrote.
-R packages get updated periodically and some of these updates may break your code.
-Using a computational reproducibility platform guards against this by always running your code in the same environment.

-[Code Ocean](https://codeocean.com/) is a platform that lets you run your code in the cloud via a web browser.

 ## Glossary {#glossary-repro}